Transparency Notice

 Controller

-NHS Digital is the Controller for most of our processing of personal data and is registered as required by Data Protection legislation.
+NHS England (incorporating the former NHS Digital) is the data controller for most of our processing of personal data, registered with the Information Commissioner’s Office (ICO) as required by law.

-Our Data Protection Officer is Kevin Willis, whose duties include monitoring internal compliance and advising the organisation on its data protection obligations, and can be contacted via enquiries@nhsdigital.nhs.uk.
+Our Data Protection Officer (DPO) is responsible for monitoring compliance and advising on data protection obligations.

 Legal basis for processing